CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ### Data Protection Impact assessment

 When creating a CSC project using the MyCSC portal, you are guided to the "Description of processing activities" form, where you describe the data type you are processing.
-This document will guida you in identifing a data controller,
+This document will guide you in identifying a data controller,